 2. Which of the poems you wrote for the collection is your favorite?

 Well, I am a twin (the gods be thanked) so one of my favorites in the book would have to be "Pat and Mike," even though I've played fast and loose with my twin's and my respective facts.
 The longer poems about Cynthia and her sister getting baths isn't bad, I think.
-And I do like the villanelle about the two young twins who teach each other everything.
+And I do like the villanelle about the two young twins who teach each other everything.3.
+You've mentioned that your brother is your first reader.
+Did he offer any advice/suggestions for this collection?

 Oh, I pass everything I write along to him first to see what his reaction will be.
 Since I value his judgement more than anyone else's, I'm eager to get his take on my work.
 If he says it's fine, then I'm happy.
 If he says it needs more work, then I get back to work on the poem.